 A stay-at-home parent brings economic value to a home, even if they don’t bring in a paycheck.
 Estimate how much it will cost per year to hire people to care for the children while the other parent works.

 Paying off debts like a mortgage, outstanding car loans, and credit cards may be advantageous.
 Consider the costs of a nanny or babysitter and housekeeper, as well.
 Don’t forget to add in the costs of a burial and funeral for a stay-at-home parent.
 These costs can financially devastate a family that isn’t properly insured.

 When families put life insurance in place for parents, they often wonder if they should also purchase policies for their children.
 In general, life insurance for healthy kids is inexpensive.
 Since children don’t typically contribute to the income of a household, there’s no need to purchase life insurance for any amount above funeral and burial costs.

 As interest rates and inflation change, you may find that you need more insurance to compensate.
 For growing families, increasing the total amount of life insurance may be necessary.

 Every few years, go through this process again to consider new financial developments.
 As your family’s dependence on you decreases and your savings balance increases, you may also find that you need less life insurance over time.

-If you decide to add more life insurance to your existing policy, you may need to have a medical exam.
-The insurance company will ask for personal information about your occupation and health condition.
+If you decide to add more life insurance to your existing policy, the insurance company will ask for personal information about your occupation and health condition.

 When seeking life insurance, it’s important to be completely honest throughout the underwriting process.
 While misrepresenting facts may reduce your premium in the short term, it exposes your beneficiaries to the possibility that their claim will be denied by the insurance company upon your death.